jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

   <img src ="img_src/fpv_hardware.png" width ="500">
 </div>

-Since this is a proof-of-concept food delivery system, one FPV transmitter and receiver will be used, and the following images will be processed.
+Since this is a proof-of-concept food delivery system, one FPV transmitter and receiver will be used, and the following images will be processed for character recognition.
 Where T1, T2 and T3 indicate table numbers 1, 2 and 3, respectively.
 Where Happy Birthday indicates it’s a customer’s birthday.
 Then by entering T1, T2 and T3, the robot will head to the corresponding table, since the table numbers are assigned as waypoints for the robot to travel to.
 Furthermore, by entering Happy Birthday T1 (or T2, T3), the robot will head to the corresponding table and sing happy birthday.

 <div align="center">
   <img src ="img_src/training_char.png" width ="500">
 </div>

+#### Character recognition
+The character recognition is performed with the KNN (K-Nearest Neighbor) algorithm, which is part of the supervised learning algorithms that can be applied to applications such as: data mining, statistical pattern recognition and image processing.
+The KNN algorithm here for character recognition is carried out in two steps:
+Step 1: Generate the data set, with different font types, in a format readable by python.
+Step 2: Train the program with the dataset generated from step 1.

 (VIDEO: recognize letters via FPV camera)